Spectral Analysis of Proton Eigenfunctions in Crystalline Environments: Introduction

 \section{Introduction}

-The past two decades have witnessed extensive research focused on the potential to achieve and manipulate coherent and collective quantum optical phenomena at the nano-scale level, such as superradiance and coherent population trapping \cite{brandes2005coherent,heyl2018dynamical,forn2019ultrastrong,link2020dynamical,azzam2020ten,bordo2017cooperative,bergman2003surface,stockman2010spaser}.
+Over the last decades, extensive theoretical research and the development of new experimental techniques have made possible the manipulation of coherent and collective phenomena in quantum optics at the nano-scale level, such as superradiance and coherent population trapping \cite{brandes2005coherent}.
+These phenomena often involve quantum phase transitions \cite{heyl2018dynamical} and an ultra-strong coupling regime of light/matter interaction \cite{forn2019ultrastrong}.
+Their theoretical description must take into account dissipation, as is the case in general for open quantum systems \cite{bergman2003surface,stockman2010spaser,bordo2017cooperative,link2020dynamical,azzam2020ten}, which are becoming increasingly relevant for applications to nano-electronics \cite{weinbub2022computational}.

-Superradiance, also known as the Dicke effect, manifests when an ensemble of molecules or quantum oscillators confined within a sub-wavelength region collaboratively emit and absorb coherent radiation.
+Superradiance and the Dicke effect occur when an ensemble of molecules or quantum oscillators confined within a sub-wavelength region collaboratively emit and absorb coherent radiation.
 Coherence among these emitters is mediated by the electric radiation field.
 In some cases, the field-matter coupling can be significantly enhanced by the presence of surface plasmons, resulting in what is known as the plasmonic Dicke effect \cite{dicke1954coherence,andreev1980collective,sivasubramanian2001gauge,sivasubramanian2001super,pustovit2009cooperative,pustovit2010plasmon,scheibner2007superradiance,temnov2005superradiance,greenberg2012steady}.

-This study delves into an idealized system comprising $N$ charges oscillating within a lattice structure, exhibiting a superradiant transition above a specific threshold density.
-The dynamics of this system involve bulk plasmons, a topic we previously analyzed analytically \cite{gamberale2023coherent}.
-In our prior work, we demonstrated the existence of an energy gap for a specific set of wavefunctions in the large $N$ limit, displaying coherence in both the matter and field sectors.
+In this work we continue our investigation of an idealized system comprising $N_s$ charges oscillating within a lattice structure, exhibiting a superradiant transition above a specific threshold density.
+The dynamics of this system involve bulk plasmons and enhanced field-matter coupling, topics that we studied analytically in \cite{gamberale2023coherent}, where we demonstrated in the large $N_s$ limit the existence of an energy gap for a specific set of wavefunctions displaying coherence in both the matter and field sectors.